If You Have Zero Interior Design Skills, Check Out These 27 Simple Pieces Of Decor

 1. A velvet floor pillow to give your pad a little extra seating.
 And as a huge bonus, they'll still look adorable stacked when you're not using them.

 2. A set of two storage baskets with faux leather handles for storing little extras in style.
-House shoes, dog toys, winter accessories, you name it.
+House shoes, dog toys, outdoor accessories, you name it.

 3. A gallery wall frame set because one of the great joys in life is setting up a display of all of your favorite photos, prints, and artwork.
 It's just good to be surrounded by the things you love.